Generic Name: beclomethasone nasal (BE kloe METH a sone)

 How should I use beclomethasone nasal?

 The usual dose is 1 to 2 sprays into each nostril once per day.
-Follow all directions on your prescription label.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow your doctor's dosing instructions very carefully.

 Shake the Beconase bottle well just before each use.

 It may take several days before your symptoms improve.
-Call your doctor if your symptoms do not improve, or if they get worse while using beclomethasone nasal.
+Call your doctor if your symptoms do not improve, or if they get worse.

-Your doctor will need to check your progress while you are using beclomethasone nasal, to make sure this medicine is not causing harm to your nose or sinuses.
+Your doctor will need to check your progress on a regular basis, to make sure this medicine is not causing harm to your nose or sinuses.

 Store in an upright position at room temperature, away from moisture and heat.